 This will be the logical endpoint of games that run on the blockchain, which is projected to create innovation within the video gaming industry.
 Another exciting feature is the upcoming implementation of the Enjin Blockchain Explorer, which will eventually allow browsing of all ENJ assets in the future.

 If you’re interested in seeing what the Enjin team has already accomplished, look at the Enjin Timeline posted by the team.

 The total supply of Enjin Coins (ENJ) is 1 billion, with just a bit over 750 million of them in circulation.
 80% of the ENJ were distributed during the crowdsale, while the remaining 20% were split between the Enjin team and advisors.

-The circulating supply of ENJ can be expected to continue falling, because anytime a custom asset is created the corresponding amount of ENJ are removed from circulation.
+The circulating supply of Enjin crypto coins can be expected to continue falling because anytime a custom asset is created, the corresponding amount of ENJ is removed from circulation.
 This is expected to increase the value of ENJ tokens over time.

 ENJ Price Performance

 The ENJ hasn’t seen anything really unusual since its ICO in November 2017.
 It followed the broader market higher in the December 2017 rally and then dropped with the market in January 2018.
 Enjin rallied very nicely during the 2021 bull market, skyrocketing to an all-time high of just over $4.5, before crashing back down with the rest of the market in the back half of 2021 and into 2022.

 As for an Enjin price prediction, trying to give an exact Enjin price prediction, or any specific price prediction, is a bit of a fool’s errand as we saw the majority of price predictions fail horrendously in 2021, but there is some evidence to suggest that price is likely to appreciate.
 Once we see a more bullish cryptocurrency market, it is expected that ENJ will be lifted with the rest of the market, hopefully back to all-time highs and beyond.